Nicole Scherzinger Flaunts Booty In Soaking Wet Bikini For ‘Sweet Serenity’ Vacation Snaps

 Proving popular, the upload amassed more than 136,000 likes and 670-comments.

-The star’s been keeping fans well updated with her tropical travels on social media.
+The star’s been keeping fans updated with her tropical travels on social media.
 Last week, Nicole teased her “cheeky shenanigans” while putting her booty on show in a skimpy cheetah-print bikini as she hit the beach with her boyfriend, Scottish rugby player Thom Evans.